Sleepwalkers are better at automatic walking

 Sleepwalking is caused by a partial arousal from slow-wave or deep sleep, however it is not know which functional brain mechanisms are affected by this pathophysiology.
 The new relationship between sleepwalking and conscious movement control offers new insights into the brain mechanisms of sleepwalking and could potentially be used to aid diagnosis of sleepwalking while the subject is awake, rather than requiring an overnight stay in a sleep laboratory.
 “Traditionally, little has been known about daytime markers of sleepwalking, mostly because of the difficulty in investigating this condition experimentally,” explains Oliver Kannape from the University of Central Lancashire (UCLan) and lead author of the study.
 “Our research offers novel insight into this common sleep disorder and provides a clear scientific link between action monitoring, consciousness, and sleepwalking.”

-Link to Prof. Blanke explanations on YouTube >
+Prof. Blanke explanations on YouTube >

 Kannape OA, Perrig S, Rossetti AO, Blanke O;